aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_REPLICA_ANY

     Distribute reads across nodes containing key's master and replicated partition in round-robin fashion.

     Currently restricted to master and one prole.

 .. data:: POLICY_REPLICA_PREFER_RACK

     Try node on the same rack as the client first.

-If there are no nodes on the same rack, use POLICY_REPLICA_SEQUENCE instead.
+    If there are no nodes on the same rack, use :data:`POLICY_REPLICA_SEQUENCE` instead.

-    **rack_aware** and **rack_id** must be set in the config argument of the client constructor in order to enable this functionality

 Retry Policy Options
 ^^^^^^^^^^^^^^^^^^^^